 Kostos hosts three festivals, on 24 June in the memory of Athanasios the Parian, on 17 July (Agia Marina) and on 27 July (Agios Panteleimonas).

-Visitors relax in the traditional cafés of the village, and sample local delicacies with a view of Parian houses and well-tended gardens.
+Take your time and relax in the traditional cafés of the village.
+Taste sample local delicacies with a view of Parian houses and well-tended gardens.

-First of all, Lefkes is a mountainous village in the center of Paros.
-It was the capital before years when islands were threatened by pirates.
-It is under a pine-covered hill, and has a view to east Paros.
+First of all, Lefkes village is in the center of Paros island.
+Lefkes along with the Kostos village are mountainous.
+It was the capital before years when pirates threatened islands.
+It is under a pine-covered hill, and has a view to east Paros and Naxos island.

-In conclusion, Lefkes are recommended for a relaxing walk.
-A few restaurants and cafes offer you nice moments of relaxation.
-The feast of Karavolas is held in late August, and is one of the biggest celebrations in the Aegean with plenty of food, karavoles (large snails), wine, music and dancing till dawn.
+In conclusion, the feast of Karavolas is held in late August, and is big celebration in the Aegean with plenty of food, karavoles (large snails), wine, music and dancing till dawn.

 First of all , Naoussa is a village in the northern side of Paros island.
 It is about 11,6 km from the capital Parikia, and its population is 2,870.